|About the Internet Hunt

 6. Your club's advisor has instructed the group's secretary to blog the meetings.

 What is that?
 How would it benefit the members?

 7. How does bandwidth impact a user's experience of the Internet?

 8. What is the digital divide?
 Use your online research skills to uncover an answer.

-9. Use the U.S. Census Bureau data for 2003 to answer these questions:
+9. Use the U.S. Census Bureau data in 2018 to answer these questions:

 In your state - What percentage of households had a computer?

 In your state - What percentage of households had Internet access?